-Keep in mind that the intercom you choose will profoundly impact how residents, visitors, and staff access and interact with the property.
-Your gate intercom should create a secure and convenient living experience that delights current residents and entices prospective residents.
+Remember: The intercom you choose will affect how residents, visitors, and staff access and interact with the property.
+So, your gate intercom should create a secure and convenient living experience that delights current residents and entices prospective residents.
 The best gate intercoms will also streamline processes for property staff.
-While offering time-saving management tools to improve workflows.

 The best gate intercoms have these 4 features: